davidftorres07/davidftorres07/README.md

 # David Torres:anchor:

 I'm David Torres, a Mexican citizen 🇲🇽, Biomedical Engineer ⚕️ and Backend Developer ♨.
-I love to solve problems using different tecnologies and programing languages, specially for the health care system. 🧰💻
+I love to solve problems using different technologies and programing languages, specially for the health care system. 🧰💻

 - 🌊 Passionate about the sea.
-- ⛰️ Love adventure and explore diferent places and cultures.
+- ⛰️ Love adventure and explore different places and cultures.
 - 🔥 Like to cook and hangout with friends.
 - 📎 My resume [here](https://drive.google.com/file/d/1pCU-dJZ1IihiJWtB9k3OECSoS77xeBtu/view?usp=share_link).